nebrius/raspi-serial/README.md

 **Warning**: this module requires GCC 4.8 or newer.
 This means that you should be running Raspbian Jessie or newer, released in September of 2015.

+_Note:_ You _must_ reboot your Raspberry Pi after installing Raspi Serial.
+Serial support is not enabled by default, and this module runs a script to enable it automatically and adjust a few serial settings.
+Notably, serial login is _disabled_ by this module.
+Be aware that having serial login enabled will cause conflicts when trying to read and write to it from Node.
+These settings will not take effect until you reboot your Pi.

 ## Example Usage

 ```JavaScript